trskop/grimoire/work-in-progress/bash-scripting.markdown

     really important, the script itself.

     This is not always possible.
-Sometimes we are writing a system script, or a script that is bootstraps installation on multiple platform.
+Sometimes we are writing a system script, or a script that bootstraps installation on multiple platform.
 Reasons for needing portable script are endless.

 In this article we will focus mostly on the last option, non-portable scripts.